naveednilawfar/cfc/README.md

 Installing
 ----------

-<strong>If you are an Android user download the apk and install it.</strong>
+<strong>If you are an Android user download the apk from the <a href="https://github.com/naveednilawfar/cfc/releases">releases page</a> and install it.</strong>
 If you have python installed skip this if not install Python from https://python.org

 Install git from https://git-scm.com/download/ and then clone this repo using this command in Terminal(Linux/Mac OS) or Command Prompt(Windows):